pagkly/Zed/Investopedia3/What Is Hammering by Stock Traders.md

 ### Understanding an Asteroid Event

-Hammering is usually a response to unexpected bad news, also known as an [asteroid event](https://www.investopedia.com/terms/a/asteroid-event.asp), such as a terrorist attack.
+Hammering is usually a response to unexpected bad news, also known as an [[asteroid event]](https://www.investopedia.com/terms/a/asteroid-event.asp), such as a terrorist attack.
 It may focus on a single stock, a sector of the market, or the entire stock market.

 In some cases, investors may collaborate in an effort to push the share price lower for their own purposes.
 Hammering can be accomplished with a few large sale orders or many small sell orders.